-Where state or federal regulations (including the Oregon Fire Code, as adopted or amended by the City) requires the use of best management practices (BMPs), or other defined controls for the use, storage, or management of Hazardous Materials or Fuels, the City shall accept a facility's conformance with the state or federal requirements as satisfying the City's requirements for the protection of ground waters of the CWFPA, provided that the facility can demonstrate that the minimum standards of Section 3 of this manual are being satisfied with the equivalent controls or procedures.
+Where state or federal regulations (including the Oregon Fire Code, as adopted or amended by the City) requires the use of best management practices (BMPs), or other defined controls for the use, storage, or management of Hazardous Materials or Fuels, the City shall accept a facility's conformance with the state or federal requirements as satisfying the City's requirements for the protection of ground waters of the WHPA, provided that the facility can demonstrate that the minimum standards of Section 3 of this manual are being satisfied with the equivalent controls or procedures.

-Where state or federal regulations (including the Oregon Fire Code, as adopted or amended by the City) requires the preparation of spill or emergency response plans, training programs, recordkeeping, or reporting, the City shall accept a facility's conformance with the state or federal requirements as satisfying the City's requirements for the protection of ground waters of the CWFPA, provided that the training requirements of Section 3.9 and the reporting information required in Section 5.2 are satisfied.
+Where state or federal regulations (including the Oregon Fire Code, as adopted or amended by the City) requires the preparation of spill or emergency response plans, training programs, recordkeeping, or reporting, the City shall accept a facility's conformance with the state or federal requirements as satisfying the City's requirements for the protection of ground waters of the WHPA, provided that the training requirements of Section 3.9 (if applicable to the facility) and the reporting information required in Section 5.2 (applicable to all facilities) is satisfied.